Tulista opalina (M.Hayashi) Breuer

 Tulista minor (Aiton) Gideon F.Sm. & Molteno

-Tulista opalina, formerly known as Haworthia opalina, is an attractive, slow-growing, and rare succulent that forms rosettes of fleshy, hard, light green leaves covered with glossy transparent tubercles.
-The rosettes are usually solitary and grow up to 6 inches (15 cm) in diameter.
-Flowers are white with pink tips and appear in the summer.
+Tulista opalina, formerly known as Haworthia opalina, is an attractive small succulent that forms a rosette of thick, fleshy, stiff, light green leaves covered with glossy transparent tubercles.
+The rosette slowly grows up to 6 inches (15 cm) in diameter and usually remains solitary.
+Flowers are white with pink tips and appear in summer.

-The specific epithet "opalina" derives from a Latin "opalus," meaning "opal" and refers to the glossy transparent tubercles.
+The specific epithet "opalina" derives from the Latin "opalus," meaning "opal," and refers to the glossy transparent tubercles.

 Light: Tulistas tolerate full sun, but they prefer semi-shaded positions.
 Any window in your home or office is likely to be an appropriate setting for Tulistas.

 Soil: Use a commercial soil formulated for succulents or make your own well-draining potting mix.

 Hardiness: Tulista opalina can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.